tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/Activities/05-Stu_Transact/README.md

  ![prefunded account](Images/prefunded-account.png)

-Explain to students that now we're going to send a transaction to ourselves to test it out.
+Now we're going to send a transaction to ourselves to test it out.
 Follow the next steps.

 * Copy the pre-fund address into the "To Address" field, then fill in an arbitrary amount of ETH: